troglobit/troglobit.github.io/_posts/2016-09-26-arm-toolchain-r1.markdown

 - [arm-unknown-linux-gnueabi-6.1.0-1.tar.xz][2]

+Download, unpack into `/usr/local`, and add to your `$PATH`

+    export PATH=/usr/local/arm-unknown-linux-gnueabi-6.1.0-1/bin:$PATH

+There's lots of neat stuff included, both a `sysroot` and a `debug-root` with GDB and `gdbserver` for target.
+For details on using it, see the [excellent docs][3].

-The main purpose for my building this is [TroglOS][3], but it is useful for other purposes as well of course.
+The main purpose for my building this is [TroglOS][4], but it is useful for other purposes as well of course.
 To rebuild it on your system, see the included crosstool.config file and xthe encoded GIT hash.